nirvus/infra-recipes/README.recipes.md

    * Abandon the change to clean up

 It assumes that repo_dir contains unstaged changes to only tracked files.
-TODO(mknyszek): Support committing untracked files if there's a use-case.

 Args:
   gerrit_project (str): The name of the project to roll to in Gerrit, which